Trump mulls seizing Iran's Kharg Island oil terminal even as talks show progress

 Thirteen U.S. service members have been killed in the war.

 Rising reported from Bangkok.
-Associated Press writers Darlene Superville aboard Air Force One, Giovanna Dell'Orto in Miami, Florida and Munir Ahmed in Islamabad contributed to this story.
+Associated Press writers Darlene Superville aboard Air Force One, Melanie Lidman, Tel Aviv, Israel, Giovanna Dell'Orto in Miami, Florida and Munir Ahmed in Islamabad contributed to this story.